tieleman/http-runner/README.md

 Don't ever run this as root, run it as an unprivileged user, and even then, use extreme caution (don't say I didn't warn you).

+If at all possible use a small whitelist (and don't put `sudo` in your whitelist).

 ## Running http-runner

 * Clone the source from Github (or install from npm using `npm install http-runner`).